No matter where they live or whatever their needs...

 What does ‘Getting it Right for every child’ mean for me?

-As a practitioner who comes into contact with a child, ‘Getting it Right for every child’, provides you with a common language to describe a child’s well-being, it provides values and principles that you and your agency should work towards, common tools and guidance to help you identify the best support for a child, as well as defining roles and processes to help you identify and meet a child’s needs.
+As a practitioner, parent, or a child or young person, ‘Getting it Right for every child’ provides everyone with a common language to describe wellbeing.
+It provides values and principles that practitioners and agencies should work towards, common tools and guidance to help practitioners identify the best support for a child, as well as defining roles and processes to help everyone to identify and meet a child’s needs.

-The Well-being indicators provide a common language to describe a child’s needs and identify concerns.
+The Wellbeing indicators provide a common language to describe a child’s needs and identify needs.
 These are designed to encourage practitioners to think about a child holistically and not just focus on one area of their functioning.